-In fiscal year 2023, no indemnities or other types of payments accrued that derived from early termination, whether due to removal by the company or resignation by a director, or from termination of a contract.
-B.11.
+- iii) certain welfare benefits will continue to be covered until 31 December 2025, as the amount is negligible.
+Mr. Brooks is subject to the non-compete clause in his contract for two years, over which time he will not receive any additional remuneration given that this consideration is included in the remuneration he has already been paid.
+The termination of Mr. Brooks' contract did not involve the accrual or payment of any indemnity. - B.11.
 Indicate whether there have been any significant changes in the contracts of persons exercising senior management functions, such as executive directors, and, where appropriate, explain such changes.
 In addition, explain the main conditions of the new contracts signed with executive directors during the year, unless these have already been explained in Section A.1.